 Environmental Regeneration & Carbon Sequestration

-All of this effort increases the soil’s ability to sequester carbon dioxide, and is a real climate change solution.
+All of this effort increases the soil’s ability to sequester carbon dioxide — a real climate change solution.